UFO sightings in Albania: 24 December 2008

-On the night of Thursday before Christmas in 2008, four hunters from Elbasan reported that they encountered a flying disk.
-According to them, at around 8:30 pm in a village about 30 kilometers away from the city of Elbasan, they saw an extraordinary thing and fled in terror.
-The four hunters set out for the village of Vidhas in the Municipality of Paprit, on the border with the district of Peqin.
-After leaving the center of the municipality, about 7 kilometers away, they took a forest road.
-After driving about 15 kilometers, they were surprised when their off-road vehicle's cabin shook from above, and the engine died.

-"We were blinded by a bright blue light and a vertical red light.
-For a moment, I felt like police cars were chasing us from behind," said Muharrem Kaçuli, one of the four hunters who experienced the incident for a few minutes.
-According to him, his 25-year-old son who was with them wanted to shoot at the shining object with his shotgun, but his father did not allow it.
+On Christmas Eve in 2008, four hunters from Elbasan reported that they had encountered a flying disc at around 8:30 pm.
+The hunting party had set out for the village of Vidhas in the Municipality of Paprit, on the border of the district of Peqin.
+After leaving the center of the municipality, about 7 km away, they took a forest road.
+After driving about 15 km, they were surprised when their off-road vehicle's cabin shook from above, and the engine died.
+One of the witnesses, Muharrem Kaçuli, explained what occurred next: "We were blinded by a bright blue light and a vertical red light.
+For a moment, I felt like police cars were chasing us from behind."
+According to him, his 25-year-old son wanted to shoot at the shining object with his shotgun, but his father prevented this course of action.

 21 July 2009

-In the early hours of July 21, 2009, an unidentified flying object, also known by those who claim to have seen it as a flying saucer, was seen in Vlorë in the area behind Karaburun, precisely in a place called Gjiri i Dafinës, a quiet and uninhabited area.
-This flying object was seen by some fishermen who had set out in their fishing boat since the evening for routine activities in this area.
-The object had the shape of a satellite, with a diameter of about 3 meters, and was seen by the three members of the crew who were at sea to pull the fishing nets.
+In the early hours of 21 July 2009, an unidentified object was seen in Vlorë in the area behind Karaburun, specifically in a quiet and uninhabited area called Gjiri i Dafinës.
+This flying object was seen by some fishermen who had set out in their boat the evening prior.
+The object had the shape of a satellite and a diameter of about 3 m: